Rajendra II: Battle of Koppam

-Further Chalukyan Battles
+Later Chalukyan conflicts

 Chalukyas, anxious to wipe out the disgrace of Koppam, invaded the Chola country in great force c 1062 C.E.
 The armies met at the Muddakaru river (at the junction of the Tungabhadra and the Krishna River).
 The Chalukya commander Dandanayaka Valadeva was killed and the Cholas led by Rajamahendra resisted the invasion.
 Virarajendra Chola was also present in the battle fighting at the side of Rajamahendra.

 The Western Chalukyan expedition to take Vengi was also thwarted by the Cholas at the same battlefield.
 Subsequently, Someshwara-I also engaged the Chola army under Rajendra-II and Virarajendra at Kudalasangamam, the result was yet another heavy defeat for the Chalukyan king.

+Legacy

-Patron of Art
+Patronage of art

 When he was a co-regent of his elder brother, Rajadhiraja Chola I, he shared the latter's workload by taking care of the internal affairs of the state.
-He was a great patron of dance and theatre and we know of several occasions where he encouraged various artists and poets.
-For example, he passed a royal order in 1056 CE to provide paddy and other ration to Santi Kuttan Tiruvalan Tirumud Kunran alias Vijaya Rajendra Acharyan(named after Rajadhiraja) for enacting RajaRajeswara Natakam (a musical), in the Brihadeeswarar Temple, Thanjavur.
+He was a great patron of dance and theatre, and encouraged various artists and poets on several occasions.
+For example, he passed a royal order in 1056 to provide paddies and other rations to Santi Kuttan Tiruvalan Tirumud Kunran alias Vijaya Rajendra Acharyan(named after Rajadhiraja) for enacting RajaRajeswara Natakam (a musical), in the Brihadeeswarar Temple, Thanjavur.
 Accordingly, the dancer was to get 120 Kalam paddy for this purpose and that he and his descendants were to perform the musical regularly during the annual festival.